8 Ways To Save Your Android Battery Life Forever

 If you do not need the internet at that moment, then turn off Data Connection, Bluetooth, Wi-Fi, GPS, and any other connection your phone makes use of.

-Whenever you need any of the connections, then you can turn it on manually.
-Connections if permanently on rapidly drain battery life, turning off when not in use, will save you much battery.
+Connections if permanently on rapidly drain battery life, turning off when not in use, will save you a lot of battery.

 6. Set to a shorter screen timeout